PhilipEskins/pe-portfolio/README.md

 ## Description

-_This is a porfolio website to showcase my projects, skills, and information about me._
+_This is a porfolio website to showcase my projects, skills, and other information about me._

 ## Current Features
-* Still in planning stage
+* Scroll effect when you click on a Link
+* 4 projects displayed
+* Printable version of resume

 ## Future Features
 * Chatbot